-To display the commitment of the Postgraduate Medical Education Office to the health, protection and personal safety of its postgraduate medical trainees.
+To display the commitment of the Postgraduate Medical Education Office (PGME) to the health, protection, and safety of its postgraduate medical trainees.

 To promote a safe and healthy environment and minimize the risk of injury on the University campus and teaching sites.

 To deliver a mechanism to report unsafe/hazardous training environments along with a procedure to take corrective action.